Generator Buying Guide

 2200W + 20% = 2640W total required watts required

-To see how much wattage typical items use see our power ratings guide.
+*To see how much power typical items use, see our power ratings guide.*

 Generators are often listed in kVA (kilo-volt-amps) or kW (kilowatts).
 These are both measurements of power, just in slightly different formats.

-Do you need a generator set for home use or professional use?
+Do you need a generator set for home or professional use?

 To make it easier for you to work out which generator to buy, we’ve split our range into two categories: generators for domestic use and generators for professional use.
 Each comes with its own warranty specific to its intended purpose.

-If you’re searching for a high-quality diesel or petrol generator for home use, then an SGS generator will be ideal.
-Designed to be run occasionally, they are perfect for doing household jobs requiring power tools, as a short back-up generator for outages, or for working in the garden.
-Each of our SGS domestic generators are fantastic value for money and perfect for home and hobbyist use.
+If you’re searching for a high-quality diesel or gasoline generator for home use, then an SGS generator will be ideal.
+Designed to be run occasionally, they are perfect for doing household jobs requiring power tools, as a short-back-up generator for outages, or for working in the garden.
+Each of our SGS domestic generators is fantastic value for money and perfect for home and hobbyist use.

 Do you need a generator for sensitive electronics?

-Diesel vs petrol generator: Which is right for you?
+Diesel vs. gasoline generator: Which is right for you?

 Firstly, you need to think about the upfront and long-term costs of each option, as they vary significantly.
 Diesel generators tend to cost more out of the box than petrol alternatives.
 However, over the long term, diesel will give you a considerable saving on fuel, especially if you have access to red diesel.
 Plus, diesel generators will generally stand up to regular use.

-As a rule of thumb, it you’re looking for a generator under 10 kVA then you would purchase a petrol model.
-Over 10 kVa you would look at diesel generators.
+As a rule of thumb, if you’re looking for a generator under 10 kVA, then you would purchase a petrol model.
+Over 10 kVa, you would look at diesel generators.

 Petrol Generators

 Petrol generators offer great value for money and can be used either professionally or domestically.
-They typically are available in models offering between 1 to 10 kVA and in 110 and 230V sockets, so you would need a fly lead for a standard 3 pin plug.
+They are typically available in models offering between 1 and 10 kVA and in 110 and 230V sockets, so you would need a fly lead for a standard 3-pin plug.

 Diesel Generators

-Diesel generators tend to be larger and more expensive than petrol.
+Diesel generators tend to be larger and more expensive than gasoline.
 However, they offer better fuel economy and longer run times.
-Big generators for home or domestic use are available (10kVA+), such as "welfare cabin" models.
+Big generators for home or domestic use are available (10 kVA+), such as "welfare cabin" models.

 Can my generator be used outside in all weather?

-There are many reasons why you might want to use your generator outside, for instance if you’re heading off camping.
+There are many reasons why you might want to use your generator outside, for instance, if you’re heading off camping.
 But it’s important to know that not all generators are suitable for all weather conditions.
-Here, we explain what weather protection each of the generators we sell have, and whether it's appropriate to use them in wet conditions.
+Here, we explain what weather protection each of the generators we sell has and whether it's appropriate to use them in wet conditions.

 SGS Generators

-It is not recommended these generators are exposed to extreme elements.
-Please try and keep your generator protected from the elements, while ensuring ventilation is provided so you don’t cause a safety hazard or impede air intake.
+It is not recommended that these generators be exposed to extreme elements.
+Please try to keep your generator protected from the elements while ensuring ventilation is provided so you don’t cause a safety hazard or impede air intake.

 Stephill Generators